-Any person who has suffered damages due to a competition law infringement, including both direct and indirect purchasers, can bring a claim against the infringer (Chapter 2, Section 1 and Chapter 1, Section 1 of the Competition Damages Act).
+Any person who has suffered damages due to a competition law infringement, including both direct and indirect purchasers, can bring a claim against the infringer (Chapter 2, Section 1 and Chapter 1, Section 1).

 15 In what forums can private antitrust claims be brought in your country?